AUTOSAR – Compliant ECU Design for Electric Vehicles

-The preliminary requirements and specifications help to identify the environment and system behavior models, while the functionality is not necessarily tied to a specific hardware.
+The preliminary requirements and specifications help to identify the environment and system behavior models, while the functionality is not necessarily tied to specific hardware.
 The first simulations performed will contribute to their refinement, meaning that they will become more explicit towards certain application cases.
-Integrating the requirements in the simulation models is critical for an efficient development.
+Integrating the requirements in the simulation models is critical for efficient development.

 The definition of the system architecture should make a modular design possible, a hardware abstraction layer being expected in most cases.
 The key control parameters of the system should be identifiable and traceable at this point.